hexojs/site/source/docs/internationalization.md

 ### Path

-You can set the language of pages in front-matter, or modify `i18n_dir` setting in `_config.yml` to enable Hexo detect automatically.
+You can set the language of pages in front-matter, or modify the `i18n_dir` setting in `_config.yml` to enable automatic detection by Hexo.

 ``` yaml
 i18n_dir: :lang
 ```

-The default value of `i18n_dir` setting is `:lang`, which means Hexo will detect the language with the first segment of URL.
+The default value of `i18n_dir` setting is `:lang`, which means that Hexo will detect the language within the first segment of URL.
 For example:

 ``` plain
 /index.html => en